 They’ll look like little triangles, when you cut across them, as you can see below.

-You can use regular table salt to draw the moisture out of your vegetables but kosher/pickling salt is better because it doesn’t dissolve as fast or absorb as much.
+You can use regular table salt to draw the moisture out of your vegetables but kosher/pickling salt is better.
+It doesn’t dissolve as quickly or absorb into the vegetables as easily.

-The ice cubes help everything stay cold and crisp.
+Then you throw in a tray of ice cubes to help everything stay cold and crisp.

-Once the pickles have soaked in salt for 3 hours DON’T forget to rinse them like crazy to get rid of the salt.
-Add the rinsed cucumbers to your boiling brine and bring everything back to the boil.
+Once the pickles have soaked in salt for 3 hours rinse them like crazy to get rid of the salt.
+Taste one of the cucumbers to make sure the majority of the salt is out.
+Add the rinsed cucumbers to your boiling brine (we’ll get to the brine in a minute but it’s some spices, vinegar and sugar) and bring everything back to the boil.

 Finally pour the brine overtop.
 You may have some left over.
-I just stick any leftover brine in the refrigerator and use it when I make a new batch of pickles 1.5 hours from when I made the previous batch of pickles.
+I just stick any leftover brine in the refrigerator if I think I’m going to make some more in the near future.
+Which I always do.
 They’re that good.

 Once your pickles are packed, just store them in the fridge.
 If that seems like a waste of time, just leave them on the counter.
 They’ll be gone before you can say who ate all the pickles dammit, you SUCK.